Norm Van Brocklin

-Norman Mack Van Brocklin (March 15, 1926 – May 2, 1983), nicknamed "the Dutchman", was an American professional football player and coach who played in the National Football League (NFL) for 12 seasons.
-He played quarterback, spending his first nine seasons with the Los Angeles Rams and his final three with the Philadelphia Eagles.
+Norman Mack Van Brocklin (March 15, 1926 – May 2, 1983), was an American professional football quarterback and coach who played in the National Football League (NFL) for 12 seasons.
+Nicknamed "the Dutchman", he spent his first nine seasons with the Los Angeles Rams and his final three with the Philadelphia Eagles.
 Following his playing career, he was the inaugural head coach of the Minnesota Vikings from 1961 to 1966 and the second head coach of the Atlanta Falcons from 1968 to 1974.

-Van Brocklin received All-American honors at Oregon, but was not selected by the Rams until the fourth round of the 1949 NFL Draft due to concerns over his professional availability.
-During his first three seasons, he and teammate Bob Waterfield alternated as the starting quarterback, culminating with them leading Los Angeles to victory in the 1951 championship.
-After Waterfield retired, Van Brocklin served as the Rams' primary starter from 1952 to 1957, concluding his tenure with six consecutive Pro Bowl selections and a passing-yards leading season in 1954.
-He joined Philadelphia in 1958, where his three seasons all saw him receive further Pro Bowl selections, bringing his total to nine.
-In his final season, he was named Most Valuable Player en route to winning the 1960 championship.
+Van Brocklin played college football for the Oregon Webfoots, earning All-America honors in 1948.
+Due to concerns over his professional availability, he was not selected until the fourth round of the 1949 NFL draft by the Rams.
+During his first three seasons, he and teammate Bob Waterfield alternated as the starting quarterback, culminating with them leading Los Angeles to victory in the 1951 championship game.
+After Waterfield retired, Van Brocklin served as the Rams primary starter from 1952 to 1957, concluding his tenure with six consecutive Pro Bowl selections and a passing-yards leading season in 1954.
+He joined Philadelphia in 1958, extending his Pro Bowl selections to nine.
+In his final season, he was named NFL Most Valuable Player en route to winning the 1960 championship.

-As the head coach of the expansion Vikings and Falcons, Van Brocklin had less success and was unable to reach the postseason with either team.
-Nevertheless, he recorded the first winning seasons for both franchises.
+As the head coach of the expansion Vikings and Falcons, Van Brocklin was unable to reach the postseason with either franchise, but recorded the first winning season for both.
 He was inducted to the College Football Hall of Fame in 1966 and the Pro Football Hall of Fame in 1971.

 Early life

 Born in Parade, South Dakota, Van Brocklin was one of nine children of Mack and Ethel Van Brocklin.
 His father was a watchmaker.
 The family moved to Northern California and settled in Walnut Creek, east of Oakland.
-Van Brocklin was a three-sport standout at Acalanes High School in Lafayette, where he quarterbacked the football team to a 5–3 record as a sophomore and a 4-2-2 record as a junior.
+Van Brocklin was a three-sport standout at Acalanes High School in Lafayette, where he quarterbacked the football team to a 5–3 record as a sophomore and a 4–2–2 record as a junior.
 He served in the U.S. Navy from 1943 through 1945, foregoing his senior year of high school.